The History of Pekalongan Batik Motifs and Explanations

 6. Residents of coastal areas like bright colors such as red, yellow, blue, green, violet, and orange.

-See also Recommendation Batik Shops in Demak
+See also Recommendations Batik Shop in Magelang

 Pekalongan Batik Motif – Jlamprang